OVERVIEW OF ACADEMIC PROGRAMS

 The College strongly recommends that students be covered by medical insurance, which can be purchased either through a private carrier or through the College-sponsored insurance program.
 To obtain an application for the College-sponsored insurance program, contact the Admissions Office at 419-755-4761.

 Bioscience, Early Childhood Education, Health Services Technology, Human Services, Occupational Therapy Assistant, Physical Therapist Assistant, Practical Nursing, Radiological Sciences, Registered Nursing, and Respiratory Care programs all require an acceptable health physical and verification of immunizations/immunities in order to participate in the program clinical, practicum, or lab activities.
 Contact the specific Program Directors for current information.

 Students in Bioscience, Early Childhood Education, Health Services Technology, Human Services, Nursing (R.N. and P.N.), Occupational Therapy Assistant, Physical Therapist Assistant, Radiological Sciences, and Respiratory Care are required to purchase professional liability insurance.
 Over the past several years, there have been a number of nationwide liability claims involving students enrolled in health technologies.
 These claims include error, negligence and omission, as well as personal torts.
 A student in one of these technologies has personal responsibility for his/her own actions in contact with patients, even though the student is not yet licensed, registered, or otherwise accredited for his/her profession.
 Coverage for students pays up to $1,000,000 for each claim and up to a total of $3,000,000 aggregate.
 The premium is assessed and paid through student fees.
 No student is permitted to attend a clinical facility or practicum unless covered by the student liability insurance program.

-The departments of Associate Degree Nursing, Bioscience, Early Childhood Education, Practical Nursing, Occupational Therapy Assistant, Radiological Sciences, Respiratory Care, Physical Therapist Assistant, Human Services, and Police Academy publish student handbooks.
+The Associate Degree Nursing, Bioscience, Early Childhood Education, Practical Nursing, Occupational Therapy Assistant, Radiological Sciences, Respiratory Care, Physical Therapist Assistant, Human Services, and Police Academy departments publish student handbooks.
 These student handbooks delineate specific department/program policies which are not explained in the general catalog.
 The specific policies as described in the department student handbooks take precedence over any general policy outlined in the College catalog.
 Copies may be requested through divisional offices.